-To find out more about typical salaries and working conditions in your chosen career, search search marketing, advertising and PR job profiles.
+To find out more about typical salaries and working conditions search marketing, advertising and PR job profiles.

 How do I get a graduate job in marketing, advertising and PR?

 This sector is highly competitive and requires a strong skill set.
 While vacancies are often open to all graduates, competition for roles can be intense.
 Many organisations actively promote their opportunities through university careers services and careers fairs.

-Building up your network of contacts is also very important, as smaller businesses and digital marketing agencies may use informal recruitment practices to find candidates.
+Building up your network of contacts is also important, as smaller businesses and digital marketing agencies may use informal recruitment practices to find candidates.
 Check company websites early in the academic year to find information on their marketing graduate schemes.

 Creating and maintaining a profile on LinkedIn is another way to find employers and potential work.
 Many companies advertise graduate opportunities on social media, so ensure that you regularly check the Facebook, Twitter and LinkedIn pages of marketing-related organisations that you'd like to work for.
 Read all about using social media to job hunt.

 Which marketing skills do employers want?

 Employers in the creative industries typically seek graduates with:

 - communication, interpersonal and teamwork skills